annayqho/TheCannon/docs/source/index.rst

 * Continuum-normalize spectra using a running quantile
 * Continuum-normalize spectra using cuts on median and variance flux
 * Fit for the spectral model given training spectra and training labels
-* Specify the order of the spectral model
+* Specify the order of the polynomial spectral model
 * Infer labels for test spectra
 * Various optional diagnostic plots

-This documentation includes two examples for implementation, the first a very simple implementation using APOGEE spectra in which where the test set is identical to the training set, and the second an implementation of inferring APOGEE-scale labels for LAMOST spectra.
+This documentation includes a very simple example for implementation using APOGEE spectra in which the test set is identical to the training set

 The code is open source and `available on github`_.